Mike Myer knows his audience: Yes, it's another column that scapegoats Obama

 Dealing with the reliability of alternative energy sources

 Despite the fact that the price of natural gas and alternatives has been dropping for a number of years, our local "newspapers" have consistently argued (usually without evidence) that coal is still the cheapest way to produce electricity.
-The locals have stuck with this . . .
+The locals have stuck with . . .